react-navigation/react-navigation.github.io/versioned_docs/version-7.x/drawer-layout.md

 ### `useDrawerProgress`

-The `useDrawerProgress` hook returns a Reanimated SharedValue (with modern implementation) or Reanimated Node (with legacy implementation) which represents the progress of the drawer.
+The `useDrawerProgress` hook returns a Reanimated `SharedValue` which represents the progress of the drawer.
 It can be used to animate the content of the screen.

 Example with modern implementation: